mekhanonspotify-svg/LiquidGlass-for-PC/README.md

 - 🖥 Spotify device switching support
 - ⚡ Auto wake/reconnect inactive Spotify devices
 - 🪟 Frameless desktop window with custom controls
+- 📃 Has a Lyrics feature.
+Spotify has no Lyrics api so im using a diffrent one meaning it can find Lyrics to songs spotify has no lyrics

 ---